-Zac studied an Arts degree in Psychology and Sociology.
-He joined IBM Global Services shortly after graduating.
-While at IBM, he completed a Master of Commerce in information systems and management.
-Zac worked in London for a number of years and was a technology consultant with Deloitte and ThoughtWorks.
+Zac studied Psychology and Sociology and joined IBM Global Services shortly after graduating.
+While at IBM, he completed a Master of Commerce (Information Systems & Management).
+After IBM, Zac was a consultant overseas and with Deloitte and ThoughtWorks.

 In 2007, Zac and his brother turned a hobby website into a digital media business: Conversant Media.
-Mike Gregg invested and was a mentor to Zac and Director of the business from inception through to sale.
+Mike Gregg invested and was a Director of the business from inception.
 In 2010 Network Ten invested in Conversant Media’s flagship sports website, The Roar.
 By 2016, Zac had bought back Ten’s shares and had grown Conversant to a $1m+ EBITDA business.
 In October 2016, Conversant Media was acquired by $800m ASX listed APN News & Media for $11.6 million cash plus earn outs.
-Following the acquisition, Zac led APN News & Media’s digital division as CEO, alongside the radio (ARN) and outdoor (Adshel) CEOs.
+Following the acquisition, Zac led APN News & Media’s digital division as CEO.

 In 2017, he was named in Mediaweek’s Top 25 Media People in Australia.
-Eighteen months after acquisition, Zac left HT&E to take some time off before founding Shearwater Growth Equity with Mike and Charles.
+Eighteen months after acquisition, Zac left APN (now trading as HT&E) to form Shearwater Growth Equity with Mike and Charles.